 How to format a hard drive, SSD, or USB flash drive

-- IDE or SATA hard disk drive
+- IDE (integrated drive electronics) or SATA (Serial AT Attachment) hard drive

 - SSD (solid-state drive)